What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Warranty and Manufacturer Support

-If the damage isn’t substantial and you don’t urgently need access to your funds, understanding your warranty coverage can help you handle hardware wallet failures while managing replacement costs and timelines.
+If the damage isn’t critical and you don’t urgently need access to your funds, you may turn to your warranty provider for replacement funds.

 Ledger hardware wallets offer a two-year warranty for manufacturing defects on Nano S Plus and Nano X devices.
-This warranty covers hardware failures not caused by user damage, including electronic component failures, screen malfunctions, button defects, and USB connection issues.
+This warranty covers hardware failures not caused by user damage, such as electronic component failures, screen malfunctions, button defects, and USB connection issues.

 Trezor provides a similar two-year warranty for hardware failures not resulting from user abuse.
 To make a claim, you’ll need proof of purchase and the original device packaging.